johngrantdev/personal-site/README.md

 - Redirects

 #### Changes to the base template include:
 - Migrated styling from Sass to TailwindCSS.
-T
 - Configured Postgres as the database
 - Removed unneccesery collection types such as. comments and projects
   - Posts are now used for both blog post and project content.
 Categories are used to filter which posts to show on each section of the site.